mingvase/react-native-tesseract/README.md

 # Usage

+(Currently just key functionality)

 ## async setLanguage(newLanguage: String | [String])

 Sets the language(s) for use.
 Pass array for multiple languages.
 Note that the language identifier(s) need(s) to be in the format that the trained tessdata is in, e.g. from the [tessdata repository](https://github.com/tesseract-ocr/tessdata/) "eng" for English, etc.

 ## async setDataPath(newPath: String)

 Sets the path for the trained data.
-Defaults to null, which expects it to be bundled with the app in a directory called "tessdata".
 Set it to a user path to allow on-the-fly downloading, which is convenient!

 ## async setFastMode(isFast: Boolean)